Michael4170/Overwatch-Server-Admin-Toolkit/README.md

 ## Short description

-In-game admin tools for Reforger servers.
-Tiered UID permissions, hidden chat commands, an admin menu with a live player list, right-click player actions, and every action logged.
+Tiered admin tooling for Arma Reforger dedicated servers.
+Permissions are keyed to Bohemia identity UIDs and checked entirely server-side, so a modified client cannot exceed the tier its UID holds.

 ---